 We’ve used Visa’s interchange rates in this example, but MasterCard and Discover’s interchange rates are similar to Visa’s.

-A business pays Visa, MasterCard or Discover a series of assessments each time it accepts a card branded with the company's logo.
-Assessment fees are comprised of a percentage, a flat charge, and more.
-For example, a summary of the main assessments for Visa, MasterCard and Discover are:
+A business pays Visa, MasterCard, or Discover a series of assessments each time it accepts a card branded with the company’s logo.
+Assessment fees are comprised of a percentage, a flat charge, and individual card brand fees.
+(For example, Visa charges a monthly fee while MasterCard charges a yearly Merchant Location Fee.)
+Some of the current assessments for Visa, MasterCard and Discover are:

 Like interchange fees, assessments are a non-negotiable component of credit card processing cost that remain exactly the same regardless of which processor a business uses.